 '''

 scemi.h

 Copyright © 2003-2007 by Accellera

 This file is the header file for the SCEMI C API.

+/

 #ifndef INCLUDED SCEMI

 #define INCLUDED SCEMI

 typedef void SceMi;

 typedef void SceMiParameters;

 typedef void SceMiMessageData;

 typedef void SceMiMessageInPortProxy;

 typedef void SceMiMessageOutPortProxy;

-#define SCEMI_MAJOR_VERSION 2
+#define SCEMI MAJOR VERSION 2

-#define SCEMI_MINOR_VERSION 0
+#define SCEMI MINOR VERSION 0

-#define SCEMI_PATCH_VERSION 0
+#define SCEMI PATCH VERSION 0

-#define SCEMI_VERSION_STRING "2.0.0"
+#define SCEMI_VERSION STRING "2.0.0"

-/\!
-32 bit unsigned word type for building and reading messages ^/
+/ 32 bit unsigned word type for building and reading messages /

 typedef unsigned int SceMiU32;

 / 64 bit unsigned word used for CycleStamps /

 typedef unsigned long long SceMiU64;

 typedef int (SceMiServiceLoopHandler) (void context, int pending);

+/

 struct SceMiEC - SceMi Error Context

+/

 typedef enum {

 SceMiOK,

 SceMiError

 } SceMiErrorType;

 typedef struct {

-const char Culprit;

-const char Message;

-/st The offending function st/
+const char Culprit; / The offending function /

-/ Descriptive message describing problem /
+const char Message; / Descriptive message describing problem /

-/ Error code describing the nature of the error /
+SceMiErrorType Type; / Error code describing the nature of the error /

-SceMiErrorType Type;

-/ A code to uniquely identify each error /
+int Id; / A code to uniquely identify each error /

-int Id:

 } SceMiEC;

-typedef void (SceMiErrorHandler) (void context, SceMiEC ec);
+typedef void (SceMiErrorHandler)(void context, SceMiEC ec);

 struct SceMiIC - SceMi Informational Message Context

 /

 typedef enum {

 SceMiInfo,

 SceMiWarning,

 SceMiNonFatalError

 } SceMiInfoType;

 typedef struct {

 const char Originator;

 const char Message;

 SceMiInfoType Type;

 '''

-''' int Id; } SceMiIC; typedef void (SceMiInfoHandler)(void context, SceMiIC ic); struct SceMiMessageInPortBinding ^{\star} This structure defines a tray of callback functions that support ^{\star} propagation of message input readiness back to the software. ^{\star} If an input ready callback is registered (optionally) on a given input port, the port will dispatch the callback whenever becomes ready for more input.
-Note: All callbacks must take their data and return promptly as they are called possibly deep down in a non-preemptive thread.
-Typically, the callback might to some minor manipulation to the context object then return and let a suspended thread resume and do the main process-ing of the received transaction. typedef struct { / This is the user's context object pointer.
-The application is free to use this pointer for any purposes it wishes.
-Neither the class SceMi nor class MessageInputPortProxy do anything with this pointer other than store it and pass it when calling functions. / void Context; ^{\star} Receive a response transaction.
-This function is called when data from the message output port arrives.
-This callback acts as a proxy for the message output port of the transactor. void (IsReady)( void context); ^{\star} This function is called from the MessageInputPortProxy destructor to notify the user code that the reference to the 'context' pointer has been deleted. int (Close)( void context); } SceMiMessageInPortBinding; struct SceMiMessageOutPortBinding Description This structure defines a tray of callback functions are passed to the class SceMi when the application model binds to a message output port proxy and which are called on message receipt and close notification.
+'''

+int Id;

+} SceMiIC;

+typedef void (SceMiInfoHandler) (void context, SceMiIC ic);

+/

+struct SceMiMessageInPortBinding

+Description

+This structure defines a tray of callback functions that support

+propagation of message input readiness back to the software.

+If an input ready callback is registered (optionally) on a given

+input port, the port will dispatch the callback whenever becomes

+ready for more input.

+Note: All callbacks must take their data and return promptly as they

+are called possibly deep down in a non-preemptive thread.
+Typically,

+the callback might to some minor manipulation to the context object

+then return and let a suspended thread resume and do the main process-ing

+of the received transaction.

+/

+typedef struct {

+/

+This is the user's context object pointer.

+^{\star} The application is free to use this pointer for any purposes it

+wishes.
+Neither the class SceMi nor class MessageInputPortProxy do

+anything with this pointer other than store it and pass it when

+calling functions.

+/

+void Context;

+/

+^{\star} Receive a response transaction.
+This function is called when data

+from the message output port arrives.
+This callback acts as a proxy

+for the message output port of the transactor.

+/

+void (IsReady) (

+void context);

+/

+This function is called from the MessageInputPortProxy destructor

+to notify the user code that the reference to the 'context' pointer

+has been deleted.

+/

+int (Close)(

+void context);

+} SceMiMessageInPortBinding;

+/

+struct SceMiMessageOutPortBinding

+Description

+This structure defines a tray of callback functions are passed to the class SceMi when the application model binds to a message output port proxy and which are called on message receipt and close notification.
 It is the means by which the MessageOutputPort forwards received transactions to the C model. '''